Nifilat/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 - You are not allowed to store characters in a variable
 - You are not allowed to import any module

-[3-print_number.py](./3-print_number.py) - Complete this source code in order to print the integer stored in the variable number, followed by Battery street, followed by a new line.
+[3-print_alphabt.py](./3-print_alphabt.py) - Write a program that prints the ASCII alphabet, in lowercase, not followed by a new line.

+- Print all the letters except q and e
+- You can only use one print function with string format
-- You can find the source code [here](https://github.com/holbertonschool/0x00.py/blob/master/3-print_number.py)
+- You can only use one loop in your code
-- The output of the script should be:
-  - the number, followed by Battery street,
-  - followed by a new line
-- You are not allowed to cast the variable number into a string
+- You are not allowed to store characters in a variable
-- Your code must be 3 lines long
-- You have to use f-strings tips
+- You are not allowed to import any module

 [4-print_float.py](./4-print_float.py) - Complete the source code in order to print the float stored in the variable number with a precision of 2 digits.